ietf-rats-wg/eat/draft-ietf-rats-eat.md

 # The Claims Information Model

 This section describes new claims defined for attestation.
-It also mentions several claims defined by CWT and JWT are particularly important for EAT.
+It also mentions several claims defined by CWT and JWT that are particularly important for EAT.

 Note also: